-In a previous blog post, we provide a detailed explanation of what WP plugins are about and how you can use plugins to add new features to your site without touching code.
+In a separate blog post, we provide a detailed explanation of what WP plugins are all about and how you can use plugins to easily add new features or functionality to your web site without editing code.

-In this step-by-step tutorial you will learn why WordPress plugins need to be kept up-to-date, how to easily update and delete your WordPress plugins, and discover useful tools to help you better manage your plugins if you run multiple WordPress sites.
+In this tutorial you will learn why plugins need to be kept up-to-date, how to upgrade and remove plugins from your site, and practical plugin management tools if you own or manage multiple WordPress sites or blogs.

-New WordPress versions are constantly being released (about every 3-4 months) to fix bugs and address security issues and vulnerabilities found in older software releases, and to improve existing features.
+The WordPress software is constantly updated (about every 3-4 months) to fix bugs and address security issues and vulnerabilities found in older software versions, as well as to improve existing features.

-Depending on how many plugins you use on your site, you can expect to see at least some new new update notices for WordPress plugins every.
+Depending on how many plugins you use on your site, you can expect to see at least some new new update notifications for WordPress plugins each time a new version of WordPress is announced.

-The reason for this, is because most WordPress plugins are created by 3rd-party developers, so sometimes code in the new WordPress version conflicts with plugins that were developed and tested with a previous version.
-Whenever this happens, there is a potential for problems to sometimes occur.
+The reason for this, is because most WordPress plugins are created by 3rd-party developers, so sometimes code in the newly-released WordPress version conflicts with plugins that were built for a previous version.
+Whenever this happens, issues can sometimes occur.

-Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are very proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if needed).
-All you have to do on your end, is simply maintain your plugins up-to-date, which, as you will soon learn, is really simple, quick and easy to do.
+Fortunately, most WordPress plugin developers (and the WordPress developer community itself) are quite proactive when it comes to making sure that plugins get updated when a new version of WordPress is released (if updating is needed).
+All you need to do as a website owner, is keep your plugins up-to-date, which, as you will soon learn, is very simple to do.

-Keeping your WordPress plugins up-to-date and removing old plugins you no longer use is part of good WordPress site management and helps to avoid problems and errors.
+Keeping your plugins up-to-date and removing old plugins you no longer need is part of good WordPress site management and helps to avoid errors or problems.

-The step-by-step tutorial below explains how to update and delete plugins with no coding knowledge or skills needed.
+The WordPress step-by-step tutorial below explains how to update and delete plugins in WordPress without touching web code.

-In the example below, you can see that 9 plugins need to be updated …
+In the screenshot below, nine plugins are out of date and need to be updated …

-You can also see how many plugins need to be updated from your WordPress Admin Toolbar (as shown below, a number of plugins need updating) …
+You can also tell how many plugins need updating from your WordPress Notification Toolbar (as shown below, a number of plugins need to be updated) …

-The Plugins section (Plugins > Installed Plugins) also tells you how many plugins need updating …
+The Plugins screen (Plugins > Installed Plugins) also notifies you about plugins that need updating …

-In addition to providing information about plugins that have available updates, the Plugins section provides links to the plugin developer sites and gives you the option to update your plugins individually or in bulk …
+As well as providing information about plugins that have available updates, the Plugins screen provides links to the plugin download pages and gives you the option to update your plugins with one-click …

-Always make a backup of your website before upgrading your website.
+Always make a complete backup of your site files and database before upgrading your website or blog.

 In your main menu, select Plugins > Installed Plugins …

-The “Plugins” page will display in your browser.
-This page can be quite long depending on how many plugins you have installed in your site …
+The “Plugins” screen will display in your browser.
+The list of plugins can go down your page for a while, depending on how many plugins you have added to your site …

 Additional Info:

-If you have too many plugins and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins screen and type in a smaller number of items per page (by default, all plugins display on the page), then click the ‘Apply’ button …
+If you have too many plugins and would like to reduce the number of plugins displaying on your screen, then click on the Screen Options tab at the top of your Plugins page and type in a smaller number of items per page (by default, all plugins display on the page), then click Apply …

 Your Plugins page will now be reduced in size with a pagination feature added.
 You can find an installed plugin by scrolling through the pages or using the “Plugin Search” field …

-You will see plugin information in different color backgrounds depending on the status of the plugins (inactive vs. active and out-of-date vs up-to-date) …
+You will see information about plugins in different backgrounds depending on the status of your plugins (inactive vs. active and out-of-date vs up-to-date) …

-Plugins that require upgrading show the following notification message: “There is a new version of [Plugin Name] available” …
+Plugins that require updating have a distinctive notification message: “There is a new version of [Plugin Name] available” …

-WordPress provides fast plugin updating, so that updating your plugins takes place with just “one click” without leaving your Plugins screen …
+WordPress has done away with the loading screen when updating plugins and streamlined the plugin update process, so that updating your plugins happens with just “one click” without leaving your Plugins area …

-Repeat the above process for any other plugins on your site that need to be updated, or see the section below if you have several plugins that are out-of-date and would like to upgrade them all in one simple operation.
+Repeat the above process for any other plugins on your site that need updating, or refer to the section below if you have several plugins that are out-of-date and would like to upgrade all plugins at once.

-Now that you know how to upgrade individual plugins, the next step is to learn how to bulk-update plugins.
+Now that you know how to update individual plugins, it’s time to learn how to update many plugins simultaneously.

-To upgrade multiple plugins at the same time using the automatic upgrade feature, go to the “Plugins” screen and click on the Update Available link on the menu at the top of the page …
+To upgrade multiple plugins in one go using the automatic updating feature, go to the “Plugins” page and click on the Update Available link on the menu at the top of the page …

-Tick the checkbox in the Plugin column header to select all plugins at once, or select each plugin you want to upgrade by checking its box …
+Click the check box in the Plugin column header to select all plugins at once, or select each plugin you want to update by checking its box …

-In the Bulk Actions drop down menu at the top of the page, choose Update …
+In the Bulk Actions pull-down menu above the table of plugins, select Update …

 Click Apply …

-Once all plugins have been updated, you can click on the Return to Plugins page link to go back to the Plugins screen, or choose another option from the main menu …
+After your plugins have been updated, you can click on the Return to Plugins page link to go back to your Plugins section, or select another option from the sidebar menu …

-Once all plugins are up-to-date, the update reminders disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display on your screen, toolbar and menus) …
+Once your plugins are all up-to-date, any plugin alerts disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display) …

-(When plugins on your site are up-to-date, notification icons do not display)
+(When your plugins are up-to-date, notification icons disappear)

-Now that you know how to update WP plugins, it’s time to learn how to uninstall plugins from your site or blog.
+Now that you know how to update WP in the dashboard, let’s take a look at how to delete plugins from your WordPress site or blog.

-In this section, you will learn how to delete unused plugins from your WordPress site or blog.
+In this section, we show you how to deactivate and delete unused plugins from your WordPress site or blog.

 Hint: Inactive plugins have a different background color than active plugins and display an “Activate” link below the plugin name …

-If you would like to review a list of all the files that will be deleted before proceeding any further, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” section …
+If you want to have a look at all the files that will be deleted before going ahead, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” section …

-The entire list of files belonging to the plugin selected for deletionwill display on your screen …
+A complete list of files associated with the plugin that you are about to remove will display on your screen …

-If you are positively sure that you would like to go ahead and delete the plugin, then click on the Yes, Delete these files button …
+If you are absolutely sure that you would like to proceed and delete the selected plugin files, click on the Yes, Delete these files button …

 You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be deleted.